CFD AERO AND HYDRO SOFTWARE

 Current industry practice

-The current CFD tools available are very focused in what can be simulated, especially when looking at more than one aspect at the same time.
-This is satisfactory for looking at the aerodynamics on its own or for running a hydrodynamic analysis, but it is fraught with danger and erratic results especially at high speed.
-Running an accurate multiphase fluid analysis has been the holy grail for designers in order to properly simulate, understand and optimize a hull.
+The current CFD tools are focused on what can be simulated, especially when simultaneously examining multiple aspects.
+This is satisfactory for examining the aerodynamics on its own or for running a hydrodynamic analysis, but it is fraught with danger and erratic results, especially at high speed.
+Running an accurate multiphase fluid analysis has been the holy grail for designers to properly simulate, understand, and optimize a hull.

-However, the limitations of existing software and CFD codes, the finding of people able to conduct this analysis, as well as the computing requirements needed to deliver decent resolution have been a barrier to using these tools for the general marine industry, and especially the high speed sector.
+However, the limitations of existing software and CFD codes, the lack of people able to conduct this analysis, and the computing requirements needed to deliver decent resolution have been barriers to using these tools for the general marine industry, especially the high-speed sector.

 CMN NAVAL approach

-The Group has materialized a series of programs with a number of CFD companies (both consultants and software companies), to try and get to the root of this problem.
-However, none could provide a suitable answer and so the only option was to use the tools on single phase flow in isolation, optimizing from there, and combining the results manually into the calculations.
+The Group has materialized a series of programs with CFD companies (both consultants and software companies) to try to understand the root of this problem.
+However, none could provide a suitable answer, so the only option was to use the tools on single-phase flow in isolation, optimize from there, and combine the results manually into the calculations.

 Around spring last year, CMN NAVAL contacted an aerodynamics team grouped in academia (fresh off the back of designing of a high profile land speed record project).
 In addition to this team, the Group recruited Formula 1 aerodynamics experts to consult on a number of projects, in order to bring in a type of thinking not usually met in the marine industry.